tqhuy2018/Casper-Kotlin-sdk/README.md

 <img width="1440" alt="Screen Shot 2022-04-20 at 09 17 17" src="https://user-images.githubusercontent.com/94465107/164136336-6900e4cd-bcca-41fd-97b7-f31e5aad76ee.png">

 Click "Apply" and then "OK" to save the configruation.
-Now you are ready to build and test the project in IntelliJ IDEA.
+The next step is to import the necessary Jar files to the SDK.

 #### Import jars file to the SDK